Ruby (1992 film): Order of Cast

+Production

+In April 1990, the Los Angeles Times reported that David Fincher was set to make his directorial debut with Ruby.
+However, Fincher withdrew from the project and was replaced by John Mackenzie as director.
+In 1991 Ruby's portrayer, Danny Aiello, met with MacKenzie.
+He explained his directorial approach to Aiello: "Whenever there are known facts, those facts will be used, and when there are not, then we'll employ theatrical license".
+Aiello did his own personal research on Ruby and spoke with those who had met him, such as Jerry Vale and Milton Berle.
+Robert J. Groden served as a photographic specialist for the film, enhancing the quality of the archival footage the film utilizes.

 Reception

 Ruby was not a financial success at the box office, perhaps overshadowed by the release of JFK previously.
 The film was released to mixed reviews from critics.
 On Rotten Tomatoes, the film holds a 45% rating based reviews from 11 critics.

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, commending Aiello's performance and ability to create a tortured and well-meaning character, but criticizing an overall lack of historical accuracy, which he felt affected the pace of the film.

 Vincent Canby of The New York Times wrote "As crazy as it is, though, "Ruby" is almost rudely entertaining."
+Rita Kempley for The Washington Post wrote that though the film is "rife with audacious conjecture and titillating improbabilities", it is nonetheless a "wonderfully gossipy biography".

 The film grossed $919,286 in the United States and Canada.
 It grossed £115,698 ($184,000) in the United Kingdom.